HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 **ConfigEngine.sh action-delete-search-services-and-collections-wp.search.service**

-See <http://www-01.ibm.com/support/docview.wss?uid=swg1PI05486> for more information.
+See [PI05486: SCRIPT FOR REMOVING THE DEFAULT SEARCH SERVICE (LOCAL) AND ITS SEARCH COLLECTIONS](http://www-01.ibm.com/support/docview.wss?uid=swg1PI05486){target="_blank"} for more information.

 These collections include the JCR collection and the “Default Search Collection”.